 Is the United Club℠ Infinite Card right for you?

 If you’re an avid United flyer who’s looking for a luxury travel card with premium benefits (and doesn’t mind paying a high annual fee), the United Club℠ Infinite Card has much to offer.
-Its airport lounge access, Visa Infinite Concierge Services perks, and generous sign-up bonus and strong rewards rate all make it an attractive option for those who can afford to Earn 100,000 bonus miles after you spend $5,000 on purchases in the first 3 months from account opening. annual fee.
+Its airport lounge access, Visa Infinite Concierge Services perks, and generous sign-up bonus and strong rewards rate all make it an attractive option for those who can afford to $0 intro annual fee, then $525 annual fee.

 Note that you can’t apply for this card if you have another open United Club credit card.
 You may be able to get this card by requesting a product change, but product changes usually don’t allow you to earn any sign-up bonus that’s available to new applicants.